nikithasharma/ircchatbot/README.md

 - Random module

 # Application
-This bot can be used to
+This bot can be added to any IRC channel and it will bombard it with quotes!
+WHO DOESN'T LIKE QUOTES Y'ALL?! (_BONUS: It also has jokes!!!!!!!_)
+~~Just ask it for "Jokes"!~~